 The Museum

 On the left side of the diagram, you see the various categories and subcategories that appear in the navigation header of the website.
-These were created to enable users to access important regions quickly.
+These were created to define information architecture that enables users to access important regions quickly.
 To your right are the various categories and subcategories in the website footer, which serve as additional user navigational elements.

 This unique approach guarantees that sections that need to be accessed frequently are placed where they can be easily found while allowing access to other helpful material in a non-intrusive manner.
-The feedback about content is used to make these design decisions, meaning the design is user-centered.
+The feedback about content is used to make these design decisions, meaning the design structures information architecture in a user-centered way.

 Source: pixelfridge.com